 China Mobile Communications is the largest telecommunication services provider in China, headquartered in Beijing.
 It is a subsidiary of China Mobile Limited group.
 As per the stats of 2016, China Mobile is declared the world’s largest mobile phone operator by subscribers with customers reaching up to 859.9 million.

 China Mobile has announced that it will develop 5G-related technologies with almost 40 companies around the globe.
 These companies will include the technology giants and telecom equipment manufacturers like Ericsson, Nokia, Huawei, Qualcomm, and Intel.
 China Mobile has already begun 5G trials in its testing facilities, and it aims to provide 5G services in Asia till 2018.
-It has already started upgrading the existing 4G base stations to bear the advanced technology.
-Keep in mind that China is the leading country to invest for 5G services with investments crossing 43 billion USD.
+It has already started upgrading the existing 4G base stations to bear advanced technology.
+Keep in mind that China is the leading country to invest in 5G services with investments crossing 43 billion USD.

 Celcom Axiata Bhd – Malaysia